-With sugary foods and drinks so commonplace, cheap, and heavily promoted by the food industry, we consume much too much sugar than is good for us.
-Some people, particularly children and those on low incomes consume really excessive amounts, many times greater than the recommended intake of 7 teaspoons of sugar for adults and 5-6 teaspoons for children each day.
+With sugary foods and drinks available everywhere, cheap, and heavily promoted by the food industry, we consume far too much sugar.
+Some people, particularly children, adolescents and those on low incomes consume excessive amounts, many times greater than the maximum intake of 7 teaspoons of sugar for adults and 5-6 teaspoons for children each day.

 About the Sugar Smart campaign